The need for a nonlocal expansion in general relativity: Conclusions

-One piece of evidence of dark matter where angular momentum seems to play no role is based on the anisotropies of the CMB \cite{Planck_2016}.
-However, if the evidence of Magnetic fields on such scales \cite{Matarrese_2005,Durrer_2013} is vindicated, independently of their origin, a momentum associated to them is inevitable, and a non-local general relativistic effect arising from this angular momentum could be non-negligible.
-Moreover, the pioneering work by Bruni and collaborators \cite{Bruni_2013,Thomas_2015} gives the first tantalizing evidence of the importance that angular momentum and frame-dragging might play even in cosmology at the level of structure formation.
+Finally, one piece of evidence of dark matter where angular momentum seems to play no role is based on the anisotropies of the CMB \citep{Planck_2016}.
+However, if the evidence of magnetic fields on such scales \citep{Matarrese_2005,Durrer_2013} is vindicated, independently of their origin, an angular momentum associated with them is inevitable, and a non-local general relativistic effect arising from this angular momentum could be non-negligible.
+Moreover, the work by Bruni and collaborators \citep{Bruni_2013,Thomas_2015} directly points importance that angular momentum and frame-dragging might have even in cosmology at the level of structure formation, whose rapid dynamics is also counted as evidence for dark matter.

+In addition to empirical scaling investigations, our ideas could in principle be assessed by numerical relativity.
+So far, hydrodynamic simulations with full relativity have concentrated on few-body problems such as mergers.
+However, the technology to simulate axisymmetric solutions with many degrees of freedom (such as fluids) is in principle available \cite{rezzolla}.
+It should therefore be possible to check if there is a bigger-than expected deviation from the post-Newtonian paradigm related to our scaling observable.

-In conclusion, driven by analogies with non-Abelian gauge theory we have argued that post-Newtonian effective field theory should fail if the adimensional constant $\tilde{\alpha}$, which we constructed, is non-negligible.
+In conclusion, driven by analogies with non-Abelian gauge theory, we have argued that post-Newtonian effective field theory might fail when the proposed adimensional constant $\tilde{\alpha}$ is non-negligible.
 We have estimated $\tilde{\alpha}$ for a variety of astronomical objects, and found that it is small for systems well described by the post-Newtonian approximation and with no signs of dark matter, while it is large for disc galaxies and Laniakea, where dark matter is thought to play an important role.
-We point out that potentially $\tilde{\alpha}$ could be non-negligible for other setups, such as the bullet cluster and cosmological scales, where dark matter dominates the dynamics.
-Therefore, the future development of a nonlinear many-body effective theory of general relativity suitable for large $\tilde{\alpha}$ represent an exciting challenge, which might carry heavy consequences for gravitational physics and cosmology at large.
+We point out that potentially $\tilde{\alpha}$ could be non-negligible for other setups, such as the Bullet cluster and cosmological scales, where dark matter dominates the dynamics.
+Therefore, the future development of a nonlinear many-body effective theory of general relativity suitable for large $\tilde{\alpha}$ represents an interesting challenge.
+Its precise role in dark matter estimates, and thus its relevance in modern cosmology, could be ascertained with a survey of galaxy properties, particularly ultra-faint dwarf galaxies, by verifying if the perceived dark matter component scales with the estimate of $\tilde{\alpha}$ from observations. \\ \\